 The Planning and Facilities department is responsible for the training of staff and instruction of cleaning requirements.
-Please refer to: Public Health
+Please refer to: Public Health Ontario's Environmental Cleaning fact sheet for Public Settings (PDF) and Health Canada's Hard-surface disinfectants and hand sanitizers (COVID-19) for approved products.

-Public Health

-Public Settings

-Public Health

-<a href="Pu